Health Consequences for Youth Using Cannabis

-While we still have a lot to learn about the physical, emotional and mental consequences of underage non-medical marijuana use, we already know enough to know that it can be dangerous.
-It's important for you to learn some of the negative health impacts so that you can help young people understand some of the risks they could be taking by using marijuana.
+While we still have a lot to learn about the physical, emotional, and mental health consequences of underage cannabis use, we already know enough to know that there are real health concerns with using before the brain is developed.
+It’s important for you to learn some of these concerns so that you can help young people understand some of the risks they could be taking by using cannabis.
+For more information, you can check out this resource from the U.S. Center for Disease Control and Prevention.

 Dependency

-Marijuana is addictive.
-It’s harder to stop using marijuana if you start at a young age.
-Youth who start using marijuana, alcohol or other drugs — even occasionally — may be more likely to continue using later in life.
+Cannabis can be addictive.
+It’s harder to stop using cannabis if you start at a young age.
+Youth who start using cannabis, alcohol or other drugs — even occasionally — may be more likely to continue using later in life.

 Learning & Memory Loss

-Youth who use marijuana regularly are more likely to have difficulty learning, memory issues, and lower math and reading scores.
-The more marijuana youth use, the harder it may be for them to learn.
+Youth who use cannabis regularly are more likely to have difficulty learning, memory issues, and lower math and reading scores.
+The more cannabis youth use, the harder it may be for them to learn.
 And the effects can last weeks after quitting.

 Lower Athletic Performance

-Marijuana smoke has many of the same chemicals as tobacco smoke, which are not healthy for lungs.
-Marijuana can impact a teen’s ability to learn new skills, even weeks after they last used.
-Marijuana can also affect athletic performance and coordination.
+Cannabis smoke has many of the same chemicals as tobacco smoke, which are not healthy for lungs.
+Cannabis can impact a teen’s ability to learn new skills, even weeks after they last used.
+Cannabis can also affect athletic performance and coordination.